Duke Political Science Research Pool Instructions

-As in all scientific disciplines, educating students about political science includes providing them with opportunities to learn about the research methods used in the field.
-As a result, several courses in the department encourage students to obtain first-hand experience with the research process, much like other sciences expose students to research procedures through laboratory sections.
-The goal of these extra-credit options is for you to learn about how political science research is designed and conducted, the kinds of questions researchers in the department study, how the results of studies are used to understand the political world, and the variety of methods used by researchers in your department.
+As in all scientific disciplines, educating students about social science includes providing them with opportunities to learn about the research methods used in the field.
+As a result, several courses in the social sciences encourage students to obtain first-hand experience with the research process, much like other sciences expose students to research procedures through laboratory sections.
+The goal of these opportunities is to learn about how social science research is designed and conducted, the kinds of questions researchers study, and how the results of studies are used to understand the political and social world.
 Many of the studies conducted using PSRP will be experiments similar to those conducted in psychology.
-Others will include political survey questions being prepared for inclusion in national studies or personal interviews with researchers.
+Others will include survey questions being prepared for inclusion in national studies or personal interviews.

-In addition to gaining a more complete understanding and appreciation of political science, the Political Science Research Pool (PSRP) provides other benefits to you and others.
-First, you may discover an area of political science that interests you, leading you to explore new classes, or perhaps choosing to major in political science.
-Second, when you act as a participant in a research study, you are helping Duke faculty and students learn more about how people make political decisions and perhaps contributing to the advancement of this scientific field.
-The PSRP offers a variety of opportunities for you to learn about political science and, in the process, earn extra credit for your class.
+In addition to gaining a more complete understanding and appreciation of social science research, the Political Science Research Pool (PSRP) provides other benefits to you and others.
+First, you may discover an area of social science that interests you, leading you to explore new classes, or perhaps choose a major.
+Second, when you act as a participant in a research study, you are helping Duke faculty and students learn more about human behavior and perhaps contributing to the advancement of a scientific field.
+The PSRP offers a variety of opportunities for you to learn about social science research.
 More information is provided below about how you can participate.

-Your professor will tell you how many hours of participation you will complete, and how much extra credit you will earn if you choose your class’ extra-credit option.
+Some courses also provide an extra-credit PSRP option.
+This means that you can receive extra-credit added to your course grade for participating in PSRP studies.
+The extra-credit PSRP option will only be provided in courses in which the professor believes that participation is relevant to the goals of that course and/or your professional development.
+Your professor will tell you if you may participate in PSRP for extra-credit.
+Your professor will also tell you how many total hours of participation you can complete for their course, and how much extra credit you will earn if you choose your class’ extra-credit option.
 If you have any questions about the extra-credit option, please ask your professor or a TA in your class.
 But keep in mind that this is extra-credit.
 You are not required to participate.

-For every hour spent participating in the PSRP studies over the course of the semester, you will receive 1% extra credit.
-The maximum amount of extra credit a student can receive is determined by the course's instructor.
+Typically, classes that offer extra credit will award 1% extra credit for every hour spent participating in PSRP studies over the course of the semester.
+The maximum amount of extra credit a student can receive is determined by the course's instructor, but is capped at a maximum of 3%.
 Even if you do not complete the maximum amount of hours allowed in the respective course syllabus, you will receive partial credit for whatever amount of time you spent participating in PSRP studies.

 Below are instructions for how to sign up for the PSRP.
-If you intend to use the PSRP extra-credit option please sign up no later than FEBRUARY 21 (You will still be able to sign up after this date, but you should sign up by FEBRUARY 21 to ensure that you have enough participation opportunities).
 After you sign up, you will be able to log into our website and choose specific research activities to participate in and you can monitor the number of credit hours you have completed.
 Each study will have a short description, and for most studies you will be able to see their location and available timeslots.
-Some studies you can even complete online right from your computer.
+Many studies can be completed online.

-The extra-credit option is administered by John Aldrich, the Director of the Political Science Research Pool.
-If you have any questions about the extra-credit option or you status during the semester, submit them via email (along with your name, e-mail address and phone number) to PSRP Coordinator, Rebecca Hatch at email@example.com.
+The PSRP is administered by Professor Christopher D. Johnston, the Director of the Political Science Research Pool.
+If you have any questions about the extra-credit option or your status during the semester, submit them via email (along with your name, e-mail address and phone number) to PSRP Coordinator, Ida Hjermitslev at email@example.com.

-Your professor has offered you extra-credit for completing a certain number of credit-hours through the Political Science Research Pool (PSRP), which is run through the following web site: http://duke-psrp.sona-systems.com.
-All credit-earning studies are posted on the PSRP web site, and you must sign up for each study before participating in it.
+The Political Science Research Pool (PSRP) is run through the following web site: http://duke-psrp.sona-systems.com.
+All studies are posted on the PSRP web site, and you must sign up for each study before participating in it.
 Follow these steps to get started:

 Lost your password?